xMoZz/tiss-reservations-filter/README.md

 - github_token: Your GitHub token for authentication.
 - github_repository: Your repository directory
 - github_name: Your name on Github
+- file_name: The name of the iCal file to be created and uploaded to github.

 ## Usage